mjordan/introduction_to_relational_databases/README.md

 XML databases: Stores and queries XML documents, not tables.
 Typical application is for advanced queries against a set of XML documents using teh XPath or XQuery languages.
 Examples include [eXist](http://exist-db.org/), [BaseX](http://basex.org/).

 Triplestores: Store statements comprised of subject, predicate, object as defined by RDF (Resource Description Framework).
 Typical application is in providing a search endpoint for Linked Data via the SPARQL query language.
 Examples include [Fuseki](http://jena.apache.org/documentation/fuseki2/index.html), [Virtuoso](http://virtuoso.openlinksw.com/).

+# Exercises

+## Data modeling

+Sample topics:
+* Database that tracks which articles cite which other articles
+*